shekhargulati/30-seconds-of-java/README.md

 Calculates the lowest common multiple (lcm) of an array of numbers.

-Use Array.stream().reduce() and the lcm formula (uses recursion) to calculate the lowest common multiple of an array of numbers.
+Use Arrays.stream().reduce() and the lcm formula (uses recursion) to calculate the lowest common multiple of an array of numbers.

 ```java
 public static OptionalInt lcm(int[] numbers) {